kkrasilschikova/shadow/src/docs/configuration/dependencies/README.md

 Dependency filtering does **not** apply to transitive dependencies.
 That is, excluding a dependency does not exclude any of its dependencies from the final JAR.

-The `dependency` blocks provides a number of methods for resolving dependencies using the notations familiar from Gradle's `configurations` block.
+The `dependency` block provides a number of methods for resolving dependencies using the notations familiar from Gradle's `configurations` block.

 ```groovy